Golf Handicap – A Complete Guide

 Handicap differential = (adjusted score – course rating) x 113 /slope rating

-Example: So, if your Adjusted Gross Score was 82 and your Course Rating was 72, your slope rating is 100, your Handicap Differential would be (82-72) x 113/100.
+Example: If your Adjusted Gross Score was 82 and your Course Rating was 72, your slope rating is 100, your Handicap Differential would be (82-72) x 113/100.
 Then, the average Handicap Differential is between 4 and 5 strokes per round of golf.”

 Change the gross score into the adjusted total score to create a handicap calculation.